bsmith89/longev-mgen/doc/submission.md

 TODO: Check the following and add if true: "...and these were the only two to posses a predicted OM-localized GH13 domain containing gene product.
 -->
-These also shared a periplasmic neopullulanase with another, distantly related MAG (B2) representative of the only other responsive species.
+These genomes also shared a periplasmic neopullulanase with another, distantly related MAG (B2) representative of the only other responsive species.
 This gene differentiated these three MAGs from MAGs representative of non-responding species.